LZXCyrus/LZXCyrus.github.io/index.md

 -**Tablue & Neo4j & Anylogic**, Learning

 Besides my status as a student, I have various weird hobbies.
-I am a fanatical fan of Borussia Dortmund, very amateurish astronomy hobbyist, LEGO enthusiast, Spanish beginner and amateur novel writer (James Joyce is the writer I admire most).
+I am also a fanatical fan of Borussia Dortmund, very amateurish astronomy hobbyist, LEGO enthusiast, Spanish beginner and amateur novel writer (James Joyce is the writer I admire most).